smasyn/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-Around 8:35am is soon to be on average the most active part of the day.
+Around 8:35am is seen to be on average the most active part of the day.

 ## Imputing missing values
 Missing data (indicated as NA) are imputed, i.e. replaced by a meaningful value.